vinhthai2905/vinhthai2905/README.md

-## Hi there  every 👋.
+## Hi there  everyone 👋.
 My name is Bui Vinh Thai
-## I'm a student from University of Education and Techonology - University of Da Nang
+## 😄 I'm a student from University of Education and Techonology - University of Da Nang
-## I'm currently learning being a Web Developer but my main passion is AI.
+## 🌱 I'm currently learning being a Web Developer but my main passion is AI.
 Though I'm not actually good at math so I'm trying day by day to become better at math so that I can pursue being an AI Enigneer

 <!--
 **vinhthai2905/vinhthai2905** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.